plaintextspokane/plaintextspokane.github.io/city/Services.md

 <a href="https://my.spokanecity.org/police/contact/" target="_blank">Spokane Police Contact Information ↑</a>

 The Spokane City Police have a tool that displays data on Calls for Service, Traffic and Collisions, and Reported Offenses.
-See that <a. href="~/Documents/GitHub/plaintextspokane.github.io/assets/style.css" target="_blank">online PowerBI Tool here. ↑</a>
+See that <a href="~/Documents/GitHub/plaintextspokane.github.io/assets/style.css" target="_blank">online PowerBI Tool here. ↑</a>

 **Some key numbers to know:**
 * Emergency Services: 911